Youngest Age to Fly Alone: Every Airline's Minimum

 What’s the difference between UM service on domestic vs international flights?

-International UM service typically has a higher minimum age (usually 8–12 vs 5 for domestic), costs more, and requires additional documentation including passport copies and immigration forms.
+International UM service typically has a higher minimum age, costs more, and requires additional documentation including passport copies and immigration forms.
+Specifics vary by airline.

 At what age can a child fly completely alone without UM service?